A Survey of Continual Reinforcement Learning: Biography Section

 An early effort in lifelong learning introduced a framework with a two-stage learning process, separating the reuse of existing knowledge (assimilation) from the improvement of old components or creation of new components (accommodation) \cite{mendez2021lifelong}.
 It emphasizes compositionality, where tasks are represented as combinations of reusable components.
 Mathematically, if a task $k$ can be solved by reusing existing modules $\{m_i\}_{i=1}^n$ from a module set $\bm{M}$, the solution function $f_{k}$ can be represented as a composition of these modules:

-where $\circ$ denotes the compositional operation (e.g., functional composition, linear combination, or hierarchical stacking).
+where $\circ$ denotes the compositional operation (\eg functional composition or linear combination).
 Then, they extended this idea to CRL by formalizing lifelong compositional RL problems as a compositional problem graph, where each node represents a module to solve the corresponding subproblem \cite{mendez2022modular}.
-Each module is a small neural network that takes as input the module-specific state component along with the output of the module at the previous module.
+Each module is a small neural network that takes as input the module-specific state component along with the output of the module of the previous module.
 The goal of a task is to find a path between nodes corresponding to a policy that maximizes the expected return.
-Although this method accurately captures the relations across tasks in the form of modules, it requires attempting all possible combinations of modules to find the optimal solution, which is also low in scalability.
+Although this method accurately captures the relations across tasks, it requires attempting all possible combinations of modules, which has low scalability.

 Subsequent works have advanced the modular paradigm by focusing on dynamic and autonomous module management. \textit{Self-Activating Neural Ensembles} (SANE) introduced a task-id-free method that automatically detects and responds to drift in the setting by maintaining an ensemble of modules \cite{powers2022self}.
 It does this by activating, merging, and creating modules automatically.
 Each module $m_i$ contains an actor and a critic.
 It is associated with an activation score $u_i(s)$, which determines its relevance to the current state $s$: